sympy/sympy/doc/src/modules/solvers/solveset.rst

- * The function is now checked if there is any instance of a ``Piecewise`` expression, if it is, then it's converted to explict expression and set pairs and then solved recursively.
+ * The function is now checked if there is any instance of a ``Piecewise`` expression, if it is, then it's converted to explicit expression and set pairs and then solved recursively.